RJMourits/P2P/README.md

+Mourits, R.J. & Rosenbaum-Feldbrügge, M. (2022). _Property to Person_. https://github.com/RJMourits/P2P

 This script matches records based on first names.

 The matching algorithm requires:
-- "R", tested under version 4
+- _"R", tested under version 4_
-- The "stringdist" library by Van der Loo
+- _The "stringdist" library by Van der Loo_

 After installing match_property requires:
-- Two data frames
+- _Two data frames_
-- containing a primary key titled "IDNR"
+- _containing a primary key titled "IDNR"_
-- and a variable with first names titled "Name"
+- _and a variable with first names titled "Name"_

 The user can adjust:
-- The maximum Levenshtein distance
+- _The maximum Levenshtein distance_
-- Whether to use an adaptive Levenshtein distance
+- _Whether to use an adaptive Levenshtein distance_

 The algorithm doesn't filter matches.
 For filtering we suggest a stepwise approach containing
-- Rule-based filters
+- _Rule-based filters_
-- Probabilistic filter
+- _Probabilistic filter_

-Mourits, R.J. & Rosenbaum-Feldbrügge, M. (2022). _Property to Person_. https://github.com/RJMourits/P2P